ModeEffect/leave-at-door-for-woocommerce/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.0.3 =
+= 1.0.4 =
-* Fixed plugin textdomain for translations.
-* Updated POT file for translations.
+* Added new filter `wc_leave_at_door_custom_display` for custom conditions to control whether or not the leave at door option is displayed on the checkout page.